Horizontally Scaling Systems for User Volume with InterSystems Distributed Caching

 This architecture is enabled by the use of the Enterprise Cache Protocol (ECP), a core component of InterSystems IRIS® Data Platform™, for communication between the application servers and the data server.

-An InterSystems IRIS instance becomes an application server by adding another instance that is configured as a data server as a remote server
+An InterSystems IRIS instance becomes an application server by adding another instance as a remote server

-, and then adding any or all of the data server’s databases as remote databases
+, and then adding any or all of its databases as remote databases

 The data server continues to store, update, and serve the data.
 The data server also synchronizes and maintains the coherency of the application servers’ caches to ensure that users do not receive or keep stale data, and manages locks across the cluster.

 Each query against the data is made in a namespace on one of the various application servers, each of which uses its own individual database cache to cache the results it receives; as a result, the total set of cached data is distributed across these individual caches.
 If there are multiple data servers, the application server automatically connects to the one storing the requested data.
 Each application server also monitors its data server connections and, if a connection is interrupted, attempts to recover it.

 User requests can be distributed round-robin across the application servers by a load balancer, but the most effective approach takes full advantage of distributed caching by directing users with similar requests to the same application server, increasing cache efficiency.
 For example, a health care application might group clinical users who run one set of queries on one application server and front-desk staff running a different set on another.
 If the cluster handles multiple applications, each application's users can be directed to a separate application server.
 The illustrations that follow compare a single InterSystems IRIS instance to a cluster in which user connections are distributed in this manner.
 (Load balancing user requests can even be detrimental in some circumstances; for more information see Use Caution with Load-balanced Application Servers

 The number of application servers in a cluster can be increased (or reduced) without requiring other reconfiguration of the cluster or operational changes, so you can easily scale as user volume increases.